 info

-I am the Professor and Chair of Mathematics at The Cooper Union and a Guest Researcher at the National Institute of Standards and Technology.
+I am a Professor and Chair of Mathematics at The Cooper Union and a Guest Researcher at the National Institute of Standards and Technology.
 I run miliLab: a lab focused on projects that combine mathematics with architecture, art, and engineering.
 Currently, the lab is designing, building, and evaluating different robotic and vision based systems which include exoskeletons, robotic arms, and motion tracking systems.
 In addition, the lab is focused on building interdisciplinary robots and installations that are based on body tracking.
 I received my PhD from the Computational and Applied Mathematics Department at Rice University.

 My contact information: